Cerro Catedral in Bariloche

 Family suitability

 Strong for families with school-age skiers.
-Ski school is well-organised; town has plenty of non-ski activities.
+Ski school is well-organised and town has non-ski options when energy drops.

 Solo travellers